janwilmake/onlybrowse/README.md

 # onlybrowse

-A collection of techniques to allow for a workable safari-only developer experience on MacOS.
+If you only browse, you can control your entire digital context with just HTML, JS and CSS; a very powerful combo!
+This repo contains a collection of techniques to allow for a workable safari-only developer experience on MacOS.

 ## MacOS Settings
 - MacOS Dock settings: hide by default.
 This gives you space.
 You won't need it